 Who Treats TMJ?

 To find out who treats TMJ, read our informational page below.
 Koala® Center For Sleep & TMJ Disorders is dedicated to helping you with all of your TMJ needs.
 Call today to speak to a qualified TMJ specialist!
 Better health is just a phone call away!
 We serve patients from all over the USA.
-Locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.
+Locations in Bloomington IL, Peoria – Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.

 Table of Contents: